 Recently, during yet another summertime wedding, I designated myself as the driver for friends who would be drinking at said wedding.
 We were to camp in the woods about 20 minutes away from the reception on the South Shore, so I wanted to make sure we got there in one piece while everyone else could drink to their liver’s content.

 It started off smoothly, as I enjoyed a glass of wine early on in the evening along with a few sips of Sam Adams.
 The wedding was short and sweet, so it wasn’t long before cocktail hour and dinner.

 I have to admit, dinner was the first rough spot.
 I was agitated and jealous of everyone’s liquid courage.
 Intense conversations broke out and a full beverage was knocked out of a hand.

 All I kept thinking was, "This is the rest of the night."

 But after some talking and another glass of water, I decided to stop being so angry and see how much of the night I could still enjoy sober.
 And, I thought, since everyone’s nearly to their drunky-pants state, I can pretty much do/say anything weird and it will likely be forgotten by the morning.

 Not that I did anything super weird, but I put my dancing flip-flops on and headed to the bar with everyone, where friends had created some great playlists and there were delicious pastries everywhere.
-So we danced, laughed, almost fought some dudes, drank more beverages and had a ton of fun.

 But, as per any wedding, everyone drinks a bit too much and it was time to depart for our awesome campsite.